h-w-h/h-w-h.github.io/qual-notes.md

 published: true
 ---

 During my time preparing for the qualifying exams at UCLA, I have typeset some notes for each exam.
 These are by no means comprehensive, but may serve as a reference to other graduate students.
+(Note: My ADE exam notes will be posted once this exam has officially been completed.)

 <div class = "featured">
   <center>